Mixability of Integral Losses: a Key to Efficient Online Aggregation of Functional and Probabilistic Forecasts: Forecasting of Probability Distributions

 By skipping the $\gamma$-independent (prediction) entropy term $-H_{\mu}(p_{\omega})$ one may clearly see that the resulting loss is integral loss with density $u_{\omega}(x)=p_{\omega}(x)$ and $\mu_{\omega}\equiv \mu$ for the logarithmic loss function.
 The logarithmic function is $1$-mixable (exp-concave), thus, from Theorem \ref{theorem-main} we conclude that KL divergence is also $1$-mixable (exp-concave).

 For $1$-mixable (exp-concave) KL-divergence the aggregated prediction $\overline{\gamma}$ is given by its density

-for experts' predictions $\gamma^{1},\dots,\gamma^{N}\in\Gamma$ and weights ${(w^{1},\dots,w^{N})\in\Delta_{N}}$.
-The resulting $\overline{p}$ is the density of a mixture of probability distributions $\gamma^{n}$ w.r.t. weights $w^{n}$.
+for experts' predictions $\gamma^{1},\dots,\gamma^{N}\in\Gamma$ and weights ${({\alpha}^{1},\dots,{\alpha}^{N})\in\Delta_{N}}$.
+The resulting $\overline{p}$ is the density of a mixture of probability distributions $\gamma^{n}$ w.r.t. weights ${\alpha}^{n}$.

 KL divergence (and the related log-loss) is known to have \textbf{mode seeking property}, i.e. the divergence between $\text{KL}(p_{\omega}||p_{\gamma})$ is small when $p_{\gamma}$ attains huge values in areas where $p_{\omega}$ has huge values.
-Such behaviour is known to be sensitive to \textbf{outliers} and in some problems KL may not be a good measure of dissimilarity of distributions.
-Although some other representatives of $f$-divergence class are known to be robust, e.g. Reverse KL-divergence, see \cite{regli2018alpha}, we do not know whether they are mixable.
+Such behaviour suggests that in some problems KL may not be a good measure of dissimilarity of distributions \cite{regli2018alpha}.
+Although some other representatives of $f$-divergence class are known to be robust, e.g. Reverse KL-divergence, we do not know whether they are mixable.